MicrosoftDocs/Virtualization-Documentation/windowscontainers/about/when_containers.md

 With a streaming-based implementation, the App-V client needs to be installed on the client machines and application data that is stored on the virtual application server is installed (streamed) to the client cache on demand when it is first used, or pre-installed in a local cache.

 The App-V stack sandboxes the execution environment so that an application does not make changes directly to the underlying operating system's file system and/or Registry, but rather contained in an application-specific "bubble".
 App-V applications are also sandboxed from each other, so that different versions of the same application can be run under App-V concurrently, and so that mutually exclusive applications can co-exist on the same system.

+In other words, App-V:
+-  Addresses application installation and management
+-  Users experience is unchanged when an application is virtualized
+-  Applications communicate with each-other and with traditionally installed applications
+-  Resource management provided by the OS
+-  Applications can leverage any hardware available

 You can read more about App-V [here](http://technet.microsoft.com/en-us/windows/hh826068.aspx).